-Leeks look like 2-dimensional onion plants.
+Leeks look like two-dimensional onion plants.
 The leaves grow opposite each other, and the plant takes on an almost flat appearance until the leaves become long and floppy.

 Leaves: The tough, flat, bluish-green leaves encircle each other, forming a cylindrical base at one end and a fan of folded leaves at the other.